Donders-Institute/bidscoin/docs/tutorial.rst

    $ bidscoiner raw bids

 - Check your ``bids/code/bidscoin/bidscoiner.log`` (the complete terminal output) and ``bids/code/bidscoin/bidscoiner.errors`` (the summary that is also printed at the end) files for any errors or warnings.
 You shouldn't have any :-)
 - Compare the results in your ``bids/sub-*`` subject folders with the in ``bids_ref`` reference result.
-Are the file and folder names the same (don't worry about the multi-echo images and the ``extra_data`` images, they are combined/generated as described below)?
+Are the file and folder names the same (don't worry about missing individual echo images, they are combined/generated as described below)?
 Also check the json sidecar files of the field maps.
 Do they have the right ``EchoTime`` and ``IntendedFor`` fields?
 - What happens if you re-run the ``bidscoiner`` command?
 Are the same subjects processed again?
-Re-run ``sub-001``.
+Delete the ``bids/sub-001`` folder and re-run the ``bidscoiner`` command to recreate ``bids/sub-001``.

 5. Finishing up
 ~~~~~~~~~~~~~~~

-Now that you have converted the data to BIDS, you still need to do some manual work to make it fully ready for data analysis and sharing
+Now that you have converted the data to BIDS, you still need to do work to make it fully ready for data analysis and sharing.
+For instance:

-- Combine the echos using the `echocombine <bidsapps.html#multi-echo-combination>`__ tool, such that the individual echo images are replaced by the echo-combined image
+- Combine the echos using the `echocombine <bidsapps.html#multi-echo-combination>`__ tool (see ``echocombine --help`` examples), such that the individual echo images are **replaced** by the echo-combined image
-- Deface the anatomical scans using the `deface <bidsapps.html#defacing>`__ tool.
+- Deface the anatomical scans of ``sub-001`` using the `deface <bidsapps.html#defacing>`__ tool.
 This will take a while, but will obviously not work well for our phantom dataset.
 Therefore store the 'defaced' output in the ``derivatives`` folder (instead of e.g. overwriting the existing images)
+- Generate a QC report of the anatomical scans using the `slicereport <bidsapps.html#quality-control>`__ tool and open the ``bids/derivatives/slicereport/index.html`` file in your browser.
 - Inspect the ``bids/participants.tsv`` file and decide if it is ok.
 - Update the ``dataset_description.json`` and ``README`` files in your ``bids`` folder
-- As a final step, run the `bids-validator <https://bids-standard.github.io/bids-validator/>`__ on your ``~/bids_tutorial`` folder.
+- As a final step, run the `bids-validator <https://bids-standard.github.io/bids-validator/>`__ on your ``bidscointutorial/bids`` folder.
 Are you completely ready now to share this dataset?